domasvz1/DO-Shop-ASP.NET-MVC/README.md

 [Harder tasks]
 --
-Connecting with face
+Connecting the login (through facebook, twitter google, maybe leave reviews)

 Starting from:
 --
-- Renewing menu (In Progress)
+ - Connecting registration and login it with database (In Progress)
-   -Renewing desing (done)
-   Renewing registration window (In progress)
-   - Connecting it with database (In Progress)
+ - Connecting registration and login it with database (In Progress)

+[Whats done]
+--

+- Renewing registration menu window visual
+- Renewing login menud window visual